-The tag cloud comes bundled with six themes 1.
+The plugin comes bundled with six themes provided by jQuery UI1.
 Alternatively, you can also use your own theme.
 The easiest way to achieve this is to create one using the jQuery UI ThemeRoller, then download the file, extract from it the part containing CSS and images, upload the contained css folder to your WordPress wp-content/upload folder and then tell Tag Groups where to find it.

 Here it is step by step:

 - Go to jQuery UI ThemeRoller.
 On their page you find on the left side “Roll your own”; or pick one ready-made theme from the “Gallery.”
 In the center part of the page you can see a preview.